julioclopes32/cromai-bash-python-test/README.md

 ### V - Differences between the concept model and implementation.

-The given problem required a simple solution, and it had a set of well defined rules, but during the development the focus was in reach the basic solution, that means solve the core problem from topics **I to VI** and leave it for later the extra points.
+The given problem required a simple solution, and it had a set of well defined rules, but during the development, the focus was in reach the basic solution, that means solve the core problem from topics **I to VI** and leave it for later the extra points.

 Because of that I can say that the model lacks of discribing the extra features which were, add the dockerfile with the project depencies as well as the log.

+As discribed in the project rules, it wasn't necessary to fix the concept model, so, I left the model in it's first version.